wmln/CURA_appointment_project/README.md

 # Automation Project: CURA Healthcare Service

 ## Overview
-This automation project demonstrates testing capabilities using Playwright with JavaScript and ExcelJS to enhance my portfolio.
+This automation project demonstrates testing capabilities using Playwright with JavaScript and ExcelJS.
 The project focuses on automating the appointment booking process for the CURA Healthcare Service application.

 ## Technologies Used
 - **Playwright**: A Node.js library for browser automation.